Master of Science in Counseling Psychology: Marriage and Family Therapy

-This course will provide an overview of qualitative and quantitative research methodology and techniques and discuss the role of research in counseling.
-Ethical standards for conducting research will be discussed.
-Students will develop the ability to read and critically evaluate counseling literature as well as develop a research prospectus.
+This course will provide an overview of qualitative and quantitative research methodology and techniques and discuss the role of research in marriage and family therapy.
+Ethical standards for conducting research among individuals, families and couples will be discussed.
+Students will develop the ability to read and critically evaluate marriage and family therapy literature as well as develop a research prospectus.

 COUN5223: Group Counseling